petros-d/docs/enterprise/image-architecture.md

 Astronomer Certified includes a few packages that don't have a corresponding provider.
 These packages are used for basic system functions or optional Airflow functionality.
 The following list contains all extra packages built into Astronomer Certified by default:

-- async: Provides asynchronous workers for Gunicorn
+- `async`: Provides asynchronous workers for Gunicorn
-- password: Adds support for user password hashing
+- `password`: Adds support for user password hashing
-- statsd: Adds support for sending metrics to StatsD
+- `statsd`: Adds support for sending metrics to StatsD
-- virtualenv: Adds support for running Python tasks in local virtual environments
+- `virtualenv`: Adds support for running Python tasks in local virtual environments